quantumopticslkb-user/doc.quantumoptics.fr/content/3.Labs/4.RbLab/bibliography.md

 - IP: 192.168.1.108 / Name: Kapaz
 Each laser is essentially a linux computer that you communicate to through tcp. \
 To open a connection to the laser, you need to connect to it using the PuTTy client, usually on Maxwell, but this can be done on any computer of the Rb lab.\
 We usually use [MTpuTTy](https://ttyplus.com/multi-tabbed-putty/) as a convenient PuTTy utility.
-Once installed, you have to add the server you want to talk to.
-Besides the IP you have to specify the port and the protocol (Telnet).
+Once installed, you have to add the server (laser) you want to talk to.
+Besides the IP, you have to specify the port and the protocol (Telnet). \
 Power control is possible by setting the power of the Erbium Doped Fibre Amplifier (EDFA) to a value between 0 and 3.